nbaldzhiev/news-site/README.md

 # News Layout Website

-A simple website to practice HTML, CSS, and vanilla JavaScript, and a bit more complex layouts.
+A simple website, hosted on [GitHub Pages](https://nbaldzhiev.github.io/news-site/), to practice HTML, CSS, and vanilla JavaScript, and a bit more complex layouts.
 The website's sole purpose is to practice FE development.

 ## Description